sheilaanguiano/notes/java-masterclass.md

 ```

 ### Method Overriding vs Overloading
-* **Method overloading** means providng two or more separate methods in a class with the same name but different parameters.
+**Method overloading** means providing two or more separate methods in a class with the same name but different parameters.
-* Method return type may or may not be different and that allows us to reuse the same method name.
+Method return type may or may not be different and that allows us to reuse the same method name.
-* Overloading is very handy, it reduces duplicate code and we don't have to remember multiple method names
+Overloading is very handy, it reduces duplicate code and we don't have to remember multiple method names

-* Overloading does not have anything to do with polymorphism but Java developers often refer to overloading as Compile Time Polymorphism
+We can overload static, or instance methods

+To the code calling an overloaded methods, it looks like a single method can be called with different sets of arguments.

+In actuality, each call that's made with a different set of arguments, is calling a separate method.

-* In other words the compiler decided which method is going to be called based on the method name, return type and argument list.
+Java developers often refer to method overloading, as compile-time polymorphism.
+This means the compier is determining the right method to call, based on the method name and argument list

-* Usually overoading happens inside a single class, but a method can also be treated as overloaded in the subclass of that class
-* That is becase a subclass inherits one version of the method from the parent class and then the subclass can have another overloaded version of the method
+Usually overloading happens within a single class, but methods can also be overloaded by subclasses.
+That's because, a subclass inherits over version of the method from the parent class then the subclass can have another overloaded version of that method.

 **Method Overloading Rules**
+Methods will be considered overloaded if both methods follow these rules:

 - Methods must have the same method name
 - Methods must have different parameters
 - If methods follow the rules above thet may or may not